tiagodeluna/study-notes/Azure/README.md

 * **Identity and access:** all about ensuring identities are secure, access granted is only what is needed, and changes are logged.
 Measures include using single sign-on and multi-factor authentication, and audit events and changes.
 * **Physical security:** Physical building security and access control to computing hardware to provide physical safeguards against access to assets.

+### Firewalls (Perimeter and Network Layers)

+A firewall is a service that grants server access based on the originating IP address of each request.
+Firewall rules specify ranges of IP addresses that will be allowed to access the server.
+Usually, they also include specific network protocol and port information.
+To provide inbound protection at the perimeter, you have several choices:

+* **Azure Firewall**: a managed, cloud-based, network security service that protects your resources.
+It provides inbound protection for non-HTTP/S protocols (e.g. Remote Desktop Protocol, SSH, and FTP).
+It also provides outbound, network-level protection for all ports and protocols, and application-level protection for outbound HTTP/S.
+* **Azure Application Gateway** is a load balancer that includes a Web Application Firewall (WAF) that provides protection from common, known vulnerabilities in websites.
+It is designed to protect HTTP traffic.
+* **Network virtual appliances (NVAs)**: ideal options for non-HTTP services or advanced configurations, and similar to hardware firewall appliances.

 ## Azure Active Directory

 Azure AD is a cloud-based identity service, which provides both *Authentication* and *Authorization*.
 All your applications, whether on-premises, in the cloud, or even mobile can share the same credentials, allowing administrators and developers to control access to internal and external data and applications using centralized rules and policies.